Austin Hedges Player Props: Pirates vs. Padres

 Austin Hedges At The Plate

-- Hedges is batting .160 with five doubles, a home run and eight walks.
+- Hedges has five doubles, a home run and nine walks while hitting .173.

-- In nine games this year (19.6%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- Hedges has driven in a run in nine games this season (19.1%), including two games with multiple runs batted in.

-- In eight games this season (17.4%), he has scored, including multiple runs twice.
+- In nine games this year (19.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.